tedneward/Linguis/syntax/SYNTAX.md

 ### Binary
 Integer and floating-point types support all the canonical binary mathematical operators (`+`, `-`, `*`, `/`, and `%`), as well as exponential (`^`).

+### Misc
+"print", "println", "input", and "size" are all built-ins, not function definitions.
+(I should try to clean up that syntax, remove the parens and all that.)

+"size" can only be used on lists.
+(It turns into the Python `len()` call.)

 ## Flow control

 ### Decision-making (`if`)